A Review of The Yoggers FREE Pdf Pattern by Petite Stitchery & Co.

 full length joggers.

 I chose to make the full length Yoggers with pockets and a drawstring waist.
 Recommended fabric is 50%, 4-way stretch.
-I used some sparkly light weight scuba from ForeverFabrics.
-Its so soft against the skin and washes well.
+I used some sparkly lightweight scuba from ForeverFabrics (no longer trading).
+It's so soft against the skin and washes well.
 I didn't feel it would offer enough support around the waist which is why I chose the drawstring version so I could pull it in a little tighter.

 The Yoggers Pdf Pattern comes in sizes XS-4X with A0, A4, US Letter and Projector versions.
 The pdf is layered too which is great.
 The instructions are clear and well laid out.